GaelVaroquaux/scipy-tutorials/source/scientific/numpy.rst

     1000 loops, best of 3: 314 us per loop

-* Vector computing: loops are replace by vector operations, on arrays
+* Vector computing: loops are replaced by vector operations, on arrays

   ::